leoluz/nvim-dap-go/README.md

 It is possible to customize nvim-dap-go by passing a config table in the setup function.

-The example bellow shows all the possible configurations:
+The example below shows all the possible configurations:

 ```lua
 lua require('dap-go').setup {